jericson/jericson.github.io/comment.md

 After
 [thinking about comments](http://meta.stackexchange.com/q/204402/1438)
-on Stack Overflow, I'm convinced that comment sections require either a bar to entry or active moderation since I'm not interested in moderating comments on my blog, I'm content to require people to have a GitHub account to interact publically on my posts.
+on Stack Overflow, I'm convinced that comment sections require either a bar to entry or active moderation.
+Since I'm not interested in moderating comments on my blog, I'm content to require people to have a GitHub account to interact publically on my posts.
 I don't think that's a high bar, but it should eliminate comment spam.
 (My old